ahmedmuti/angular_cli/README.md

 ng g c my-new-component
 ```

-> Note: `my-new-component` means component name . you can type any name you want
+> Note: `my-new-component` means component name . you can type any name you want , and so on